D Rights of Equity Share holders

 Assets and liabilities that are directly attributable or allocable to segments are disclosed under each reportable segment.
 Segment assets include all operating assets used by the operating segment and mainly consist of property, plant and equipment, trade receivables, Inventories and other operating assets.
 Segment liabilities primarily include trade payable and other liabilities excluding borrowings.

-Common assets and liabilities which can not be allocated to any of the business segment are shown as unallocable assets / liabilities.
+Common assets and liabilities which cannot be allocated to any of the business segment are shown as unallocable assets / liabilities.

 There are no transactions of inter-segment transfers.